Code-Institute-Submissions/get-your-greens/README.md

 I tried to find out where this bug comes from and compared this button to the buttons in the pricing section.
 I found out that they use the same reusable class for the button, which make it even harder to figure out what is happening.
 Unfortunately I could also not find a solution online.

+## Contents

+- The Logo was created using [Canva](https://www.canva.com/).

+- The images were downloaded from [Pexels](https://www.pexels.com/).

+- The text content was written by myself.

+- The SVG's were downloaded from [Undraw](https://www.undraw.com/).

+- The social media icons were downloadet from [Flaticon](https://www.flaticon.com/)